Opening Assembly 2017

 Five.
 We Have Completed and Posted the Strategic Plan

-- I hope every person here gets on the faculty or staff portal to read it.
-This is the 83rd iteration of the plan, so if you see a comma splice, passive voice, or an ambiguous pronoun, you can keep it to yourself at this point.
+- I hope every person here gets on the faculty and staff portal to read it.
+This is probably the 83rd or so iteration of the plan.
+So, as much as I value clear and error-free writing, could I possibly ask that if anyone sees a comma splice, passive voice, or an ambiguous pronoun, he/she just tucks it away at this point?

 Let me end by speaking about the Strategic Plan.